 Science has repeatedly shown us the links between lack of sleep and being overweight.
 Skimpy sleep screws up levels of two different hormones — the one that rules your appetite (ghrelin) and the one that triggers the “I’m full” sensation (leptin).
 Insomnia may even influence you to make worse food choices.

-Change one sleep habit to lengthen the time you sleep, and experiment till you find it.
+Change one sleep habit to lengthen the time you sleep, and experiment until you find it.

 Some options: